zenfosec/resume/README.md

 ## Objective

-Principal Offensive Security Consultant with more than a decade of professional hacking experience seeking a technical leadership role to improve your company's security posture by identifying and remediating real-world, critical vulnerabilities and effectively manage emerging threats.
+Principal Offensive Security Consultant with more than a decade of professional hacking experience seeking to improve your company's security posture by identifying and remediating real-world, critical vulnerabilities and effectively managing emerging threats.

 ## Overview of Skills